Darwin war history

 Wrangling between the State Minister for Health, Sir Hal Colebatch and the federal immigration authorities continued and tensions increased to the point that the Returned Servicemen's association made threats to storm the ship to return the sick men to shore.

-A total of twenty-seven soldiers and four nurses at Woodman Point died of influenza during the crisis and are buried at the Woodman Point quarantine station, later to be interred at Karrakatta Cemetery.
+Marsh was released from Woodman Point in early January 1919, entrained at Fremantle for Adelaide where he was discharged on 23 January 1919.
+He was luckier that the twenty-seven soldiers and four nurses at Woodman Point that died and were buried at the Woodman Point quarantine station, and later interred at Karrakatta Cemetery.

 He returned to the Northern Territory, living in Tennant Creek and working as a linesman before moving to Alice Springs where he managed the Memorial Club until 1951.
 He married and settled back in Darwin in the 1960’s living in Fannie Bay and finally Parap.